-The Management Plan and future updates and amendments will be subject to review and approval by DISTRICT in accordance with Section 6 of this Easement.
-DISTRICT's review and approval of the Master Plan for Easement consistency purposes shall be based solely on the Management Plan's consistency with the terms, conditions and Conservation Purpose of this Easement and does not constitute issuance of entitlements.
+[WHETHER FUTURE OR EXISTING PLAN, INCLUDE THIS:] The Master Plan may be amended, revised or updated from time to time provided that such amendment, revision or update shall be subject to DISTRICT's approval in accordance with Section 6.1 of this Easement.
+DISTRICT's review and approval of amendments, revisions and updates to the Master Plan shall be based on the amendment, revision or update's consistency with the terms, conditions and Conservation Purpose of this Easement.